-A small but strikingly red-flowering hybrid with a long flowering period from June to October (in optimal conditions).
-The red honeysuckle is 'wintergreen' until November / December ) and is particularly suitable for smaller trellises due to its weak growth.
+A small but striking red-flowering hybrid with a long flowering period from June to October (in optimal conditions).
+The red honeysuckle can be considered at least half 'wintergreen' (until November / December ) and is particularly suitable for smaller trellises due to its slow growth.
 No scent!

 Red Honeysuckle "Dropmore Scarlet", latin: lonicera x brownii

-Sunny to partially shaded or shaded locations.
-Thrives in urban climates.
-Fresh and rich garden soil.
-The base of the plant should be protected from temperature variations and dryness by shading it with a stone, for example.
-Distance between two plants: 0.8 - 1.5 metres.
+Thrives in sunny to semi-shaded locations, can withstand urban areas well.
+Needs fresh and rich garden soil.
+The base of the plant should be protected from temperature variations and dryness (by shading it with a stone, for example).
+Distance between plants: 0.8 - 1.5 metres.

 A remarkably robust honeysuckle.
-The shoots are lightly twining; the plant reaches a height of 2 - 3, max.
-4 metres.
-The stem develops slowly, foliage lasts from April to winter, may be wintergreen in milder winters.
+With lightly twining shoots, it reaches a height of 2 - 3 (max.
+4) metres.
+The trunk develops slowly, early bud burst, foliage lasts from April to winter, may be wintergreen in milder winters.
 The long, slender flowers are orange-red.
-The flowering lasts from May/June to October; the orange berries are inedible.
+Flowering lasts from May/June to October; the orange berries are inedible.
 No scent.
 Prune in summer as needed.